📝 Menu psychology & menu engineering · ⏱️ 3 min read

 Do I always have to remove DOGS from my menu?

 Not necessarily.
-Sometimes a DOG has strategic value (attracts certain customers) or is easy to improve.
-Try first to lower the food cost or increase popularity.
+Sometimes a DOG has strategic value or attracts certain customers.
+Try first to lower the food cost or increase popularity before removing it completely.

 What if I only have three items instead of five?

 Menu engineering works with three items too.
-You then calculate the average of those three items.
-It becomes harder to make distinctions, so consider expanding your menu to 4-5 items.
+You calculate the average of those three items, though it becomes harder to make distinctions.
+Consider expanding your menu to 4-5 items for better analysis.

 The HACCP standards shown in this application are for informational purposes only.
 KitchenNmbrs does not guarantee that displayed values are current or complete.
 Always consult the FSA or your local authority for the latest regulations.